[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 Reflectively she chuckled, shook her head - and at last became aware of Duruld.

+Her reaction was a skeptical smile.
 "Watch if you like.
 I think I can hear them.
 Yes, here they come."

-Miril could see straight along the clean metal arrow for scores of miles as it swept to its vanishing point at the horizon, and she had an equally good view of the ribbons of forest that snaked their way on either side of the rail's embankment.
-Those paired forests were not tidy like the rail which they accompanied: far from matching its straightness, they twisted and meandered.
+Those paired forests were not tidy like the rail which they initially accompanied: far from matching its straightness, they twisted and meandered, and in further portions diverged out of sight of the line.
 Not that they had been planned that way.
-They had been planted in regular formation, as a defensive glacis to protect this section of route on both sides, but during subsequent ages convection in the subsurface ice had distorted their positions, and now only the monorail itself, its embankment constructed with the skills of the Zinc Era, had resisted the deviating pressures of glacial flow, and still ran directly to Yoon, 5,124 miles away over the curve of the giant planet.
+They had been planted in regular formation.
+The idea had been to form a defensive glacis to protect this section of route on both sides, but during subsequent ages convection in the subsurface ice had distorted their positions, and now only the monorail itself, its embankment constructed with the skills of the Zinc Era, had resisted the deviating pressures of glacial flow so as still to run directly to Yoon, 5,124 miles away over the curve of the giant planet.
+Of all that entire route it was this first portion, in sight of Vlamanor and still accompanied by the ribbon-like forests, that was the most fabled.

 "The Allomba Fapps," murmured Duruld.
 "No longer a puzzle, thanks to you, Assiduity!
 (Sorry - sponndar Miril.)"